SAP-samples/cloud-extension-graph-sample/documentation/Set Up SAP BTP and SAP S/4HANA/README.md

+# Set Up SAP BTP and SAP S/4HANA Cloud
-# Set Up Connectivity and Extensibility
+## Set Up Connectivity and Extensibility

 To build extension applications for your SAP S/4HANA Cloud system, you need to connect your SAP S/4HANA Cloud system to your SAP BTP global account.

 ## Register Your SAP S/4HANA Cloud System

-To be able to do register your SAP S/4HANA Cloud system in your SAP BTP cockpit, in respect to authorizations, you must be:
+Register your SAP S/4HANA Cloud system in your SAP BTP cockpit, in respect to authorizations, you must be:
 - An administrator of the SAP BTP global account
 - An administrator of the SAP S/4HANA Cloud system